Skip to main content

 🌍

-Real-World Connection People round when they estimate crowd sizes, travel distances, prices, and how many supplies are needed.
+Real-World Connection People round when they estimate crowd sizes, travel distances, prices, how many supplies are needed, and how many seats or tickets might be required for an event.

 Fun Fact!
-Scientists and engineers estimate with rounding all the time before checking exact values in more detail.
+Scientists, engineers, and store managers estimate with rounding all the time before checking exact values in more detail.
+Rounding is one of the fastest ways to make a sensible estimate.